AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 ---
 # Creating and Managing Offers (Offers Console) {#creating-and-managing-offers}

-The **Offers** console is being retired, and now is only available if you still have *legacy* offers defined.
+The **Offers** console will be deprecated soon.
+So, from now, it is only available if you still have *legacy* offers defined.

 Any such legacy offers should (must) be converted to Experience Fragment offers.